 - 2. Being responsible for the integrity and reputation of their discipline, of scholarship, and of science.
 Thus, CAPA-ACAP members are subject to the general moral rules of scientific and scholarly conduct and should not deceive or knowingly misrepresent (e.g., fabricate evidence, falsify, or plagiarize) their own research or that of others, obstruct the scientific/scholarly research of others, or attempt to prevent reporting of misconduct. - 3.
-Preserving opportunities for future researchers to follow them into the field, laboratory, or classroom to the best of his/her ability. - 4.
-Utilizing the results of her/his work in an appropriate fashion, and disseminating her/his findings to the scientific and scholarly community. - 5.
-Seriously considering all reasonable requests for access to his/her data and other research materials for purposes of research.
-He/she should also make every effort to ensure preservation of his/her fieldwork data for use in posterity while respecting specific ethical contexts (e.g., partner peoples, communities, and organizations may negotiate the forms in which data may be preserved, disseminated, and re-used for research).
+Preserving opportunities for future researchers to follow them into the field, laboratory, or classroom to the best of their ability. - 4.
+Utilizing the results of their work in an appropriate fashion, and disseminating their findings to the scientific and scholarly community. - 5.
+Seriously considering all reasonable requests for access to their data and other research materials for purposes of research.
+Each member should also make every effort to ensure preservation of their fieldwork data for use in posterity while respecting specific ethical contexts (e.g., partner peoples, communities, and organizations may negotiate the forms in which data may be preserved, disseminated, and re-used for research).